 There are millions of American Automobile Association (AAA) members across the U.S., but over the past several years, new competitors have arisen to challenge AAA’s dominance over the marketplace of car-owning consumers.
-If you’re trying to save money on car maintenance and repairs, AAA might be the most obvious option, but it isn’t the only option.
+If you’re trying to save money on car maintenance and repairs, AAA membership might be a great option.
+But, what does the AAA membership cost?

 Affordable Alternatives to AAA Membership

 To offer a quick overview, the cost to join AAA varies depending on your region, but you can expect to pay approximately $20 for a “one-time-admission fee” in addition to the cost of your annual membership, which may range from $40-70 for the basic option.
 Once you’re a member, you can later upgrade to the AAA Plus membership (approximately $80-100 per year), including towing up to 100 miles, free emergency fuel, and greater locksmith coverage amounts for your vehicle.
 You can add family members to your AAA membership, but it will cost you about $30-70 per year, per person.